MatthewWid/Whirl/doc/documentation/systems.md

 Returns an array of objects in the global store whose `_type` property matches the given `<type>` string.

 All objects instantiated under a game instance give a name for their "type" that identifies where the object came from and its own class.
-For example, a viewport's `_type` is `MobSin.Viewport`, and a sprite's `_type` is `MobSin.Sprite`.
+For example, a viewport's `_type` is `Whirl.Viewport`, and a sprite's `_type` is `Whirl.Sprite`.

 To learn more about types and making your own see [the customisation section](../customisation).